Aldaviva/Kasa/Readme.md

 ### Schedule
 Commands that deal with schedules.

-Schedules allow you to set the outlet to turn on or off once on a specific day and time, or multiple times with a weekly recurrence pattern.
+Schedules allow you to set the outlet to turn on or off once on a specific date and time, or on multiple days with a weekly recurrence pattern.
 Times can be relative to the start of the day, sunrise, or sunset.

 <a id="getall"></a>
 #### GetAll